pual/couchbase-mobile-portal/md-docs/ready/training/06-adding-security.md

 1. Open the Sync menu on the Admin UI [http://localhost:4985/_admin/db/todo/sync](http://localhost:4985/_admin/db/todo/sync).
 2. Copy the code snippet above in the Sync Function text area.
 3. Click the **Deploy To Server** button.
-It will restart Sync Gateway with the updated sync function.

-    > **Note:** It won't update the config file on your filesystem, make sure to copy/paste from the Admin UI to the config once you are happy with your changes.
+It will update Sync Gateway with the new config but it doesn't persist the changes to the filesystem.
+So if you restart Sync Gateway you will have to start again from the beginning.

-3. Add two documents through the REST API.
+4. Add two documents through the REST API.
 One with the `type` property and the second document without it.
 Notice that the user credentials (**user1/pass**) are passed in the URL.

     ```bash
     curl -vX POST 'http://user1:pass@localhost:4984/todo/_bulk_docs' \
           -H 'Content-Type: application/json' \
           -d '{"docs": [{"type": "task-list", "name": "Groceries"}, {"names": "Today"}]}'
+    ```

+    The output should be the following:

+    ```bash
     [
       {"id":"e498cad0380e30a86ed5572140c94831","rev":"1-e4ac377fc9bd3345ddf5892b509c4d79"},
       {"error":"forbidden","reason":"type property missing","status":403}